 Spring Term work is focused around WWI and WWII concluding with a reflective visit to The National Holocaust Memorial Centre.
 In English lessons we base lots of our writing around the things we learn about in history, producing a newspaper report, a narrative, a diary and a letter.
 Many of our reading activities will also build upon our historical knowledge looking at fiction, non-fiction and poetry.
 In maths, we cover a range of topics including shape, data handling and algebra.
 In D.T. we will take part in making a wartime recipe and also make an electronic board game based upon a WWI and II quiz.
 Our art work will be inspired by wartime poetry.
 In computing, we will learn to produce spreadsheets and in music we will take part in a unit called, ‘Journeys’.
 Our French topic is based around family.
 In science we will study light which includes sources of light and how light travels and in Spring 2 we study Electricity, learning the symbols and completing lots of practical activities.
 For P.E. we will take part in dance, gymnastics, football and dodgeball.

 Our Summer science topic is based around Living Things and Habitats; we will explore how living things are classified into groups according to common observable characteristics.
 Our geography topic will see us looking at ‘The Coastline’ and studying locational and place knowledge alongside human and physical geography.
 There is lots to do in maths, we will be learning: number, ordering and estimation, calculations, multiplication of decimals, ratio and proportion, scale factor of shapes, algebra, formulae, measures, formulae for area and volume of shapes, geometry, building 3D shapes (nets), statistics and interpreting pie charts and line graphs.
 In English, we will participate in discussions, presentations, performances, role play, improvisations and debates; we will select and use appropriate registers for effective communication and preparing poems and plays to read aloud and to perform, showing understanding through intonation, tone and volume so that the meaning is clear to an audience.
 In art, we will look at ‘The Life of Van Gogh’ studying his works and producing our own creative work, exploring our own ideas and recording our experiences.
 Our RE topic will be exploring ‘Beliefs in Action in the World’ where we will discover and explore what Jewish people, Humanists, Hindus and Christians teach about how we can all live together for the wellbeing of each other.
 In computing, we will be looking at ‘Text Adventures’ including designing, writing and debugging programs that accomplish specific goals, including controlling or simulating physical systems; solving problems by decomposing them into smaller parts and using logical reasoning to explain how some simple algorithms work.
 The topic of our Modern Foreign Languages (MFL) this term will be ‘The Future’ where we will explore the patterns and sounds of language through songs and rhymes and link the spelling, sound and meaning of words.
 Our PE lessons will include netball and basketball, hockey and tennis, striking and fielding and, finally athletics during our whole school sports day.
-We will also look forward to practising and performing in our own production to celebrate our musical artistic talents, and showcasing this to the wider school, friends and family.
+We will also look forward to practicing and performing in our own production to celebrate our musical artistic talents, and showcasing this to the wider school, friends and family.